-In the early 1960s, it became obvious that there were declining numbers of general practitioners and maldistribution as physicians moved away from rural areas.
-Dr. Charles Hudson first conceptualized the physician assistant.
-In 1965, Dr. Eugene A. Stead, Jr., instituted a two-year education and training program for physician assistants at Duke University.
+In the early 1960s, physicians and educators recognized the declining numbers of general practitioner physicians and a maldistribution as physicians moved away from rural areas.
+Dr. Charles Hudson was one of the first physicians to conceptualize the physician assistant, presenting the model to the American Medical Association in 1961.
+In 1965, Dr. Eugene A. Stead, Jr., launched the first physician assistant program at Duke University and the first physician assistant graduated on October 6, 1967.